Kendal - Grange - Windermere drive

 Coordinates: N 54.20087, W 2.95561

-The pretty and ancient village of Cartmel is something of a hidden gem set amongst fields on the Cartmel Peninsula, with a delightful village square, some lovely old buildings and various visitor attractions.
-The main draw for visitors is the horse racing, held at the picturesque racecourse, with a few meetings each year including Spring and Summer bank holiday weekends.
+The pretty and ancient village of Cartmel is something of a hidden gem, set amongst fields on the Cartmel Peninsula, with a delightful village square, some lovely old buildings and various visitor attractions.
+The main draw for visitors is the horse racing, held at the picturesque racecourse, with a few meetings each year including spring and summer bank holiday weekends.
 During these events the village becomes unbearably busy but the rest of the year is more sedate.
 The centrepiece of the village itself is the impressive 12th century Cartmel Priory which has a fascinating history and is well worth exploring.
-The village is well provided with good eating and drinking establishments including the renowned L’Enclume restaurant and is also famous for its own sticky toffee pudding available at the village shop.
+The village is well provided with good eating and drinking establishments, including the renowned L’Enclume restaurant, and is also famous for its own sticky toffee pudding available at the village shop.
 It is an enjoyable stroll through the village and alongside the attractive River Eea.
 Pay and display car park with toilets on the racecourse.

 Exit the car park, passing through the village square again, past the Priory and continue on this road for approx 0.3 miles to a T junction where you turn right.
-The pleasing open road follows the valley for approx 1.4 miles to enter the village of Cark-in-Cartmel.
+The pleasing open road follows the River Eea valley for approx 1.4 miles to enter the village of Cark-in-Cartmel.
 Shortly, take the first right turn to Holker which soon passes the Rose & Crown pub on the left and meets a T junction where you turn right on the B5278.
-Continue for approx 0.3 miles to Holker Hall entrance on the left.
+Continue for approx 0.3 miles to the gated Holker Hall entrance on the left.
 The car park is a short distance along the access road through parkland.

 Distance: 21.3 miles